 Course of Study

 By the time I was in college, I had begun to reconcile with cheese, going so far as to put cubed mozzarella or cheddar on my salads, or munching cheese-topped crackers at parties.
 Then I began reading stories about life in France and encountered the curious notion of a cheese course—a commonplace part of a meal consisting, apparently, of nothing but cheese.
-I thought this was very strange and slightly troubling, but the idea gradually grew on me.
+I thought this was quite strange and slightly troubling, but the idea gradually grew on me.
 I started sampling unfamiliar varieties of cheese such as Brie and chèvre, and shockingly enough, I didn’t hate them.
-Now that I’ve been to France a couple of times, I find myself wondering how I spent so many years routinely eating cheese-less meals.
+Now, after a five-year sojourn in France, I find myself wondering how I spent so many years routinely eating cheese-less meals.
 It just doesn’t seem civilized.

 In most parts of France, a traditional meal includes, at the very least, an entrée (what North Americans would call an appetizer), a main dish, and a cheese course—the latter either before, or in lieu of, dessert.
 Depending on where you go, what the local specialties are, and other seemingly random variables such as the phase of the moon, a cheese course may consist of anything from a single small round of cheese to a plate with three or four varieties—or even a large cart with dozens of selections from which you can choose whatever suits your tastes.